 History states that the first civilization of humans came from Africa.
-In the Southern part of the coast, evidence of late stone age people who scraped and ground ochre, a clay coloured by iron oxide (which we now know as rust!) was found.
+In the Southern part of the coast, evidence of late stone age people who scraped and ground ochre, a clay colored by iron oxide (which we now know as rust!) was found.

 An abalone shell and other ochre-related artefacts are among the many finds from Blombos Cave in South Africa (Courtesy Christopher Henshilwood/Craig Foster)

 A plant they called madder, whose root could be transformed into a red dye, widely grew across Europe, Africa, and Asia.
 They also discovered a tiny scale insect called Kermes whose body was dried and crushed, resulting in a red tint.
-This is where the first versions of the colour red were derived.
+This is where the first versions of the color red were derived.

-Colour red in the ancient civilizations
+What does the color red mean in the ancient civilizations?

 Many Roman villas were decorated with vivid red murals.
 It was one of the finest reds of ancient times; the paintings have retained their brightness for more than twenty centuries later.

 Found among the well-preserved remains of the ancient Roman “Villa dei Misteri” on the outskirts of Pompeii was a wall of the triclinium, traditionally interpreted to represent the stages of initiation to the cult.
 The mural shows a satyr playing the panpipes and a nymph suckling a goat; to their right, the initiate is in a panic.

 In ancient China, the color red was used by artists when they made pottery as early as the Yangshao Culture period (5000–3000 BC).
 Like the Egyptians, they made a red dye from the madder plant to color silk fabric, to be used for gowns and lacquerware.

 Indians had the Rubia plant, and used it for centuries to make dye for the robes of Indian monks and hermits.
 The early Americans on the other hand, had their own vivid crimson dye, made from cochineal — an insect of the same family as the Kermes